 The solar wind is emitted from the edges of coronal holes, and it carries embedded fluctuations of magnetic field, density, and temperature, as well as energetic particle populations.
 All of these properties evolve as they travel through the heliosphere.
 Shocks accelerate the particles and interact with the other irregularities.
 CMEs can interact with each other.
 Particles collide and redistribute energy.
 Turbulence transfers electromagnetic and plasma fluctuation energy from large to small scales, ultimately leading to the conversion of this energy into plasma heat.
 The result is an ever-changing background of electric fields, magnetic fields, and charged particle radiation bombarding the Earth and near-space environment.
 Understanding the three-dimensional, time-varying origin and propagation of solar disturbances is one of the greatest challenges facing us.
 Understanding the internal configuration of the structures in the solar wind flow is another.

 Precursors can provide important information about solar and interplanetary events; however, more complete predictive models based on physical principles are necessary to enable the useful assimilation of this information.
 As with terrestrial weather, it is not yet clear how long in advance solar activity can be predicted.
-Improved and continuous observations of the solar vector magnetic field, at multiple altitudes in the solar atmosphere, along with high-resolution multispectral observations of the sun in conjuction with physics-based models driven by these data, are as critical for improving space weather forecasts.
+Improved and continuous observations of the solar vector magnetic field, at multiple altitudes in the solar atmosphere, along with high-resolution multispectral observations of the sun in conjunction with physics-based models driven by these data, are as critical for improving space weather forecasts.

 Understand the role of the sun and its variability in driving change in the Earth's atmosphere, the space environment, and planetary objects (H2)